parpishro/Finance/README.md

 - As a user, I want to be able to add a new account that can hold either a negative (borrowed) or positive (owned) value (add *Account* into *Master*).
-- As a user, I want to be able to enter a financial transaction that is recorded automatically in its associated accounts (both 'from' and 'to' accounts must he created before transaction entry) and under a category type
+- As a user, I want to be able to enter a financial transaction that is recorded automatically in its associated accounts (both 'from' and 'to' accounts must be created before transaction entry) and under a category type
  ( *Earning*, *Spending*, *Transfer*, *Investing*, *Saving*, *Borrowing*, *Lending*).
 This will be adding **Transaction** to both **Account** records and **Master** records
 - As a user I want to be able to load the master records from an existing file
 - As a new user, I want to be able to create a new master file
-- As a user, I want to be able to save the editted master object into the file
+- As a user, I want to be able to save the edited master object into the file
 - As a user, I want to be able to remove a financial transaction from its associated accounts and master account.
 - As a user, I want to be able to remove an account (balance must be zero)
-- As a user, i want to be able to view the current balance of an account
+- As a user, I want to be able to view the current balance of an account
 - As a user, I want to be able to view a list of transaction in an account.
 - As a user, I want to be able to view a list of transaction in the master account.
-- As a user, I want to be able to view a pie chart of balances (positive) across different accounts  (phase > 1)
-- As a user, I want to be able to view a pie chart of borrowings (negative) across different accounts (phase > 1)